gterzian/automata/conversation_summary.md

 ```

 **Key insights from user**:
-1. Worker must not block waiting for a state that may have already passed
+1. Renderer must not block waiting for a state that may have already passed
 2. Accept both `Presented` and `NeedUpdate`, using a boolean flag to track which arrived first
 3. Only capture GIF if `Presented` came first - determined by thread scheduling, not deterministic timing
-4. If `NeedUpdate` arrives first (main thread scheduled before worker), skip the GIF frame
+4. If `NeedUpdate` arrives first (main thread scheduled before renderer), skip the GIF frame
 5. Combine the "got_presented" flag with the encoder idle check for the final capture decision
-6. When GIF capture happens, it runs in parallel with worker computing the next frame
+6. When GIF capture happens, it runs in parallel with renderer computing the next frame
-7. Hope that GIF GPU work completes before worker needs GPU for rendering
+7. Hope that GIF GPU work completes before renderer needs GPU for rendering

 **Performance impact**:
 - GIF capture is opportunistic and depends on thread scheduling
-- Which thread gets scheduled first (worker vs main) determines if GIF is captured
+- Which thread gets scheduled first (renderer vs main) determines if GIF is captured
-- When GIF is captured: runs in parallel with worker's compute/scene building phase
+- When GIF is captured: runs in parallel with renderer's compute/scene building phase
-- GIF GPU work ideally completes before worker's render phase needs GPU
+- GIF GPU work ideally completes before renderer's render phase needs GPU
 - Main thread never blocks on or interferes with GIF work
-- Worker can compute frame N+1 during frame N presentation
+- Renderer can compute frame N+1 during frame N presentation
 - Graceful frame skipping based on scheduling

 **State machine updates**:
 - `RedrawRequested` handler expects `Presented` (not `Presenting`)
 - `RenderComplete` transitions `Updated → Presenting → Presented`
-- Worker only waits for `Presented` when GIF recording enabled
+- Renderer only waits for `Presented` when GIF recording enabled
 - Initial state is `Presented` (ready for first frame)

 ## Vello 0.6 Migration